Generalized Location-Scale Mixtures of Elliptical Distributions: Definitions and Stochastic Comparisons: Stochastic Ordering Results

-In some cases, the density generators are arbitrarily choosen and are too generalized to study the properties of $LSE$ distribution.
-We have to narrow the variety of density generator $g$ under some specific situationss.
-To this end, the following technical assumptions are necessarily needed. \begin{assumption} Let $t_i = \frac{t - \mu_i - \beta(\mathbf{z})\delta_i}{\sigma_i}$ for $i =1,2$.
-We assume density generator $g$ satisfies if $\sigma_1 \neq \sigma_2$, then
+In some cases, the density generators are arbitrarily chosen and thus too general to study the properties of GLSE distributions.
+We have to narrow down the variety of density generator $g$ under some specific situations.
+To this end, the following technical assumptions are necessarily needed. \begin{assumption} Let $t_i = {t}/{\sigma_i}$, $\sigma_i > 0$ for $i =1,2$.
+We assume density generator $g$ satisfies for $\sigma_1 \neq \sigma_2$,